-Commvault Access Nodes will read and write data to in-region MediaAgent grids, data will be distributed based on block hashes.
+Commvault Access Nodes will read and write data to in-region MediaAgent grids, and Commvault will distribute backup data across nodes using block hashes.
 Commvault recommends cross-AZ MediaAgent Grids Cloud Storage Pool scalability, resilience, and performance.

 Commvault recommends using source-side deduplication (on the client or Access Node) and compression for all data transfers to reduce the amount of data placed on the network and conserve network credits.